 Once Sales Navigator knows what you’re looking for, it will generate relevant lead recommendations that you might have missed, and mark potential buyers based on a pre-established signal in your buyer journey.
 When you’re more active in Sales Navigator, your results become more relevant since the tool learns from your past searches and automatically sifts LinkedIn for lead recommendations that are relevant to your search criteria.

 Follow Other Pages

-With LinkedIn’s Publishing Platform, you can combat the unfavorable cold-call by sharing long-form posts and other content for your company.
+With LinkedIn’s Publishing Platform, you can combat the unfavorable cold call by sharing long-form posts and other content for your company.
 All content becomes part of your profile, which ends up being shared with everyone, even those outside of your network.
 Share information tailored around what prospects may consider valuable.
-Generate engaging content on trigger events – such as leadership changes, mergers and acquisitions, or market/product expansion – that can peak the eye for a potential sales prospect.
+Generate engaging content on trigger events – such as leadership changes, mergers and acquisitions, or market/product expansion – that can peek the eye for a potential sales prospect.

 Plant Rooms For Growth

 Sales is about people and relationships.
 Nurturing relationships takes time, so it is crucial to find faster routes to spur growth in your relationships.
 Start by planting opportunities to recommend and endorse others.
 You can also keep tabs on your contacts’ interests and updates by following their companies accounts, so you can remain in the loop and provide them the necessary information.

 For referrals, reach out to target contacts and make offline meeting requests valuable and interesting.
 One way to generate more probable connections for sales is to make it easy for them throughout the conversation, by first identifying the connection and sending a warm and simple intro and template with them to follow through and make the introduction.
 Once you are introduced, follow up right away, and keep it friendly and brief to better close on a clear next step.

 A few routine habits you should follow daily to stay active for sales on LinkedIn includes:

 - Maintaining at least 15 min of productive time per session